Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Local SEO is critical-46% of all Google searches have local intent, and 76% of people who search for local businesses visit within 24 hours.

-Optimise your Google My Business profile, ensure consistent NAP (Name, Address, Phone) across directories, and create location-specific content.
+Optimise your Google Business Profile, ensure consistent NAP (Name, Address, Phone) across directories, and create location-specific content.

 Local SEO often provides higher conversion rates than general SEO because searchers have immediate purchase intent.

-10. What's the best website platform for Australian small businesses in 2025?
+10. What's the best website platform for Australian small businesses?

 WordPress is the most popular choice for its flexibility and SEO capabilities, while Shopify works well for e-commerce businesses.